phesse001/Trust-Tools/Solutions/Docker/index.md

 To see that your image was successfully created you can run <code>docker images</code> to list all the images on your machine.
 To run an image, call <code>docker run [OPTIONS] IMAGE [COMMAND] [ARG...]</code>.

 For more information on how to use docker, visit [Docker's Documentation Page](https://docs.docker.com/).

+## Installation
+* *All information found here came from (Docker Documentation Page)[https://docs.docker.com/]* <a href= "/Trust-Tools/references.html">[4]</a>

+__Mac__

+Requirements
+* Mac hardware must be a 2010 or a newer model
+* macOS must be version 10.13 or newer
+* At least 4 GB of RAM
+* VirtualBox prior to version 4.3.30 must not be installed as it is not compatible with Docker Desktop

+Go to [DockerHub](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) and click Get Docker

+Then double-click Docker.dmg to start the installation.

+To verify Docker installed correctly, open up a terminal and run <code>docker version</code>

+__Windows__

+Requirements
+* Windows 10, version 2004 or higher
+* WSL 2 feature on Windows
+* 64 bit processor
+* 4GB system RAM
+* BIOS-level hardware virtualization support must be enabled in the BIOS settings

+Go to [DockerHub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) and click Get Docker

+Then double-click <code>Docker for Windows Installer</code>

+To verify Docker installed correctly, open up a terminal and run <code>docker version</code>

+__Ubuntu__

+There are many more steps required to install on Ubuntu.
+To install on Ubuntu, visit [here](https://docs.docker.com/engine/install/ubuntu/)